rawhex/hidiot.com/_docs/building_a_hidiot/how_to_solder_a_component.md

 > You can put the HIDIOT down after soldering an individual component and come back some other time.
 If you're struggling, switch off your soldering iron, get some fresh air and a nice drink and come back to it later.
 Try to complete a section at a time if you can, but if you can't, don't worry.

-When we talk about bottom, left, right on the board, we're assuming that you're holding the HIDIOT so that the USB connector is at the top right, like this:
+When we talk about bottom, left, and right on the board, we're assuming that you're holding the HIDIOT so that the USB connector is at the top right, like this:

 ![Picture of HIDIOT board](/images/0_9a.jpg)